I am a Reader in Economics in the Faculty of Business and Law.

 After winning the Knowledge Services Award for leadership of Applied Research in 2015, I took on a faculty wide role for facilitating consultancy stemming from internationally recognised research.
 Helping small teams to bring their academic research into a consultancy domain to help inform business or government policy.

-I was appointed as the Director of undergraduate economics courses in 2018.
-I lead and manage undergraduate teaching teams to deliver economics education to on campus students.
+I was previously the Director of undergraduate economics courses, leading and managing undergraduate teaching teams to deliver economics education to on campus students.
 I am proud of our 'TEF Gold' standard of teaching and student experience at the University of Portsmouth and enjoy continually developing our curriculum.

 This experience has shaped my ideals towards research that has a useful, positive impact and yet is accessible to a wide audience.

 Current PhD supervision includes topics in: Corruption within sports organisations; and environmental impact of domestic and international tourism.
 I welcome supervision in sports economics (particularly football), economics of crime or corruption within sport, and environmental policy.